 - Summer session I: July 31st

 While all Pathways instructors are invited to submit samples of student work along with their assessment data, submitting student work is not required at this time.
-Instructors who choose to participate in summer work groups to discuss the assessment data collected and how the Pathways curriculum may be improved may volunteer to provide samples of student work for these working group sessions.
+Instructors who choose to participate in working sessions to discuss the assessment data collected and how the Pathways curriculum may be improved may volunteer to provide samples of student work for these working group sessions.

 Assessment data will be used to evaluate and improve the Pathways curriculum, not evaluate individual instructors or courses.
 Submitted data will be aggregated at the student learning outcome level, ensuring that the data are not student, instructor, or course identifiable.
-At the end of each semester, the Assessment & Evaluation unit in the Office of Academic Decision Support will create a summary of assessment data for all Pathways student learning outcomes and concepts that will be disseminated by the Office of General Education.
+At the end of each academic year, the Institutional Effectiveness unit in the Office of Analytics and Institutional Effectiveness will create a summary of assessment data for all Pathways student learning outcomes and concepts that will be disseminated by the Office of General Education.

 For Pathways courses with more than 20 students enrolled, instructors may choose to report data for a minimum sample of 20 randomly selected students.
 For courses with multiple sections, a minimum of 20 randomly selected students should be assessed per course section.* All students in the course should complete the same assignments, but only the work of the sampled students would need to be reviewed by the instructor using the Pathways Rubrics and reported via the Pathways Assessment Reporting Form.

 Although the Pathways implementation plan calls for a minimum sample of 20 students, the larger the sample size, the more reliable and valid any conclusions from the data will be.
 Larger sample sizes are associated with a smaller margin of error.
 Instructors who would like to have a 10% margin of error with a 95% confidence level will need to collect data from the following number of students per course:

 |Population/Class Size||Sample Size|